-Inbound marketing methods are more subtle and more calm.
+Inbound marketing methods on the other hand are more subtle and calm.

 Like, “Here are some products we think you’d be interested in, based on your Google searches. [pops up everywhere] We’re here if you need us.”

-Inbound strategies often make prospects feel like they can reach you at absolutely anytime and whenever they feel the need to.
+Inbound strategies often make prospects feel like they can reach you anytime and when they need to.

 For example, we see an advertisement online which we can get back to whenever we want.

-As opposed to outbound strategies where marketers have a quota to reach and their own schedule.
+As opposed to outbound strategies where marketers have a quota to reach with their own schedules.